Library Documentation

 Describe

-Produce a String describing the value.
+Describe produces a String describing value.

 Describe : value => trait (value -> String)

-[default] [error] instance (Describe value)
+default error instance (Describe value)

 instance (Describe String)